 The Company markets a line of products used by consumers to listen to music.
 The Company distributes these products through retail channels in the U.S. and independent distributors throughout the rest of the world.
-The Company is dependent upon its ability to retain an existing base of customers to sell the Company's line of products.
-Loss of customers means loss of product placement.
+The Company is dependent upon its ability to attract and retain a base of customers to sell the Company's line of products.
 The Company has broad distribution across many channels including specialty stores, mass merchants, electronics stores and computer retailers.
-Any loss of a customer directly translates into a reduction in sales volume which can only be replaced by adding a similar number of representative retail outlets.
-The inability of the Company's sales and marketing staff to obtain new distribution outlets translates into a lack of future growth and possibly a setback in sales volumes when loss of current customers occur.
-For example, the loss of a customer representing 10% of the Company's business would translate into a reduction in revenues of up to 10% based upon the point through the year that the customer was lost.
-Attracting a new customer during the course of a year could have a positive impact or simply replace an account which has been lost.
-In addition, a customer can decide to make a change in the models that it decides to offer for sale.
-Such changes can occur arbitrarily throughout the course of a year which can cause reductions in sales revenues in proportion to the number of retail outlets that the store represents in the market.
 The Company may not be able to maintain customers or model selections and therefore may experience a reduction in its sales revenue until a model is restored to the mix or a lost customer is replaced by a new customer.
-A reduction in sales volume would cause a reduction in profitability.
-The Company's failure to retain existing customers, obtain new customers or develop new product lines that customers would choose to offer to consumers could significantly affect the Company's future profitability.
 The loss of business of one or more principal customers or a change in the sales volume from a particular customer could have a material adverse effect on the Company's sales volume and profitability.